Code-Institute-Submissions/patrickpulfer-code_institute_Interactive_Frontend_Development_Milestone_Project_May/documentation/development.md

 ## Testing

-- During the lifecycle of development, I've had several testing period of one week, which has been performed by the end users mentioned above in my User Stories section.
+- During the lifecycle of development, I've had several testing periods of one week, which has been performed by the end users mentioned above in my User Stories section.

 ### Challenges during development and testing

 - I have observed that documentation for Google GeoChart is not always up-to-date, specifically around the google.visualization function.
-This presented difficulties on how to feed the data from a live API source, which I've been able to overcome by feeding the live data to a seperate array with the format intended for method .arrayToDataTable
+This presented difficulties on how to feed the data from a live API source, which I've been able to overcome by feeding the live data to a separate array with the format intended for method .arrayToDataTable

-- Documentation for Google GeoChart recommends a callback function to be called on documentation load which never worked for me, as I've observed the world map being drwawn with empty data.
+- Documentation for Google GeoChart recommends a callback function to be called on documentation load which never worked for me, as I've observed the world map being drawn with empty data.
 I've been able to overcome this challenge with calling the draw GeoChart function within the function that processes the data API (crude approach but works!)

 - MediaStack API returns a lot of duplicated news (sometimes 10+ in a row!), so I've had to attempt to filter duplicates out by comparing previous news to current news.

 - MediaStack API returns null, .mp4, .mp3 and other files as "image" so feeding these in the <img> tag would present empty/broken images.
 I've been able to overcome this challenge by filtering and replacing the "image" string with a default/placeholder

-- Data Tables are very diffult to deal with on mobile phones.
+- Data Tables are very difficult to deal with on mobile phones.
 I've yet to find a solution apart from hiding in mobile view (I prefer to keep the table as it is than hiding it).
 As I want to continue develop this project further, I will find a solution for this.

 ### Testing Variables

 As my project consumes external APIs and processes the data into a format that would fit for purpose, I've centered the temporary storage of this data into global variables.
-If anything does not load or displays empty data, the end user can easilly pinpoint which global variable is missing data and provide feedback by running the following script in the browser's developer tools:
+If anything does not load or displays empty data, the end user can easily pinpoint which global variable is missing data and provide feedback by running the following script in the browser's developer tools:

 ```
 // Copy & Paste into Chrome/Firefox Console to check variables: